genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 }
 ```

 The above is quite a comprehensive example, but it doesn't necessarily have to be so complicated.
-You may just want to exit early from the connected callback without using the `DOM.queueUpdate` functionality.
+You might just want to exit early from the connected callback without using the `DOM.queueUpdate` functionality.
 However, it is useful for handling the `async` setup process properly.

 :::warning
-The requirement to capture the parameter in the example above (e.g. `const shouldRunDisconnect = shouldRunDisconnect`) is to cache the information at the time of the lifecycle change, for use when the `DOM.queueUpdate` work is performed.
+It is important to capture the parameter in the example above (e.g. `const shouldRunDisconnect = shouldRunDisconnect`) so that the information is cached at the time of the lifecycle change, for use when the `DOM.queueUpdate` work is performed.
 This is not required if you run your lifecycle methods synchronously; however, if you follow the pattern above, you need to schedule the `async` functionality to run after the layout considers the relevant lifecycle-gating functionality (such as dragging) to be complete.
 :::

 ### Consuming lifecycle value multiple times